ecmwf/metview-docs/docs/metview/using_metview/ws/interactive_usage.rst

 It is only possible for the **markers, the text and the WMO symbols**.
 The other symbols and shapes are all **clipped** to the map area, so any parts outside of it become invisible.
-The policy is even stricter for the **fitted geo shapes**: these are fully bound to the map area and none of their points or edges can be moved outside!
+The policy is even stricter for the **fully projected geo-shapes**: these are fully bound to the map area and none of their points or edges can be moved outside!

 How does clipping work?